pglob/ocpp-charger-sim/project_research/vfe.md

 # 2. What will we be doing?

 ## 2.1.
 Summary

-We will be modifying a previous project made by a capstoneteam.
-We will mainly be fixing and modifying the UI to be moreintuitive to use and in general reduce friction inside of the editor.
+The project is working on a virtual field enviroment editor and viewer for designing field trips using a Google Street View style viewer.
+This will be used by Geology capstone students to create a virtual field trip for use in elementary and high school education.
+This editor allows you to place hotspots to give more information about areas in the photosphere, linked photospheres and other features that would assist in creating a virtual field trip.
+While a previous team worked on this before, the current editor and viewer suffers from unintuitive UI, and many issues that make working with such a program harder.
+We will mainly be fixing and modifying the UI to be more intuitive to use and in general reduce friction inside of the editor.

 ## 2.2.
 Wanted Features